JavaFXpert/quantum-music-playground/README.md

-The bar graph shows that four of the basis states in the statevector have non-zero amplitudes, and that they all have a phase angle of 0.
-Examining the following musical representation of the same statevector reveals that the phase of a basis stated is represented by the row in which a cell is filled.
+The bar graph shows that four of the basis states in the statevector have non-zero amplitudes, and that they all have a phase angle of 0 (as noted by the popup as well as the **Phase** color legend).
+Examining the following musical representation of the same statevector reveals that the phase of a basis state is represented by the row in which a cell is filled.
+If we consider each cell a 16th note in 4/4 time, the **Bass Drum** will play a [four on the floor](https://en.wikipedia.org/wiki/Four_on_the_floor_(music)) drum pattern.

 <img src="./images/statevector_musical_representation.png" alt="Quantum Music Playground screenshot" width=70%/>

+As you interact with the Quantum Music Composer device, the MIDI information in the selected clip is updated.